jaythad13/Mathematikezettelkasten/Rethinking representation.md

 If each voter makes a correct decision with probability $p > 1/2$, then a decision by a large group is very likely correct.

-In the mid-20th centuries, Ken Arrow proves a bunch of theorems about how if you want enough nice properties, there is no voting system that satisfies all of them.
+In the mid-20th century, Ken Arrow proves a bunch of theorems about how if you want enough nice properties, there is no voting system that satisfies all of them.

 In the 90s, people started noticing similarities between computational problems and problems in voting.